 As a leading IT service provider, Materna employs more than 1,900 people worldwide and generated turnover of 223 million euros in 2016.
 Materna’s portfolio covers the entire full-service premium segment, from consulting to implementation to operation.
 The target market consists of IT organisations, corporate departments and public administration.
 Materna is divided into six business lines: IT Factory, Digital Enterprise, Government, Communications, Mobility and the SAP consulting company, cbs in Heidelberg.
 Under the Materna ips brand (Integrated Passenger Services), and as one of the world’s leading suppliers for airports and airlines, Materna offers solutions for automated passenger handling at airports.

-Materna is one of the leading IT consulting companies, employing more than 2.000 staff members worldwide and achieving revenues of EUR 223 million in 2016.
-Materna is a full service provider, delivering a complete range of services for the premium segment: from consultation and implementation through to operation.
-Its target customers include IT organizations and end-user departments in companies and the public sector.
-Materna is made up of six Business Lines: IT Factory, Digital Enterprise, Government, Communications, Mobility and its Heidelberg-based subsidiary, CBS, a service partner for SAP.
+As a leading IT service provider, Materna employs more than 2,000 people around the world and generated sales of 254 million euros in 2017.
+Materna covers the entire service spectrum of a full-service provider in the premium segment: from consultation and implementation through to operations.
+Its target customers include IT organizations and user departments in companies and the public sector.
+Materna is organised in six business lines: IT Factory, Digital Enterprise, Government, Communications, Mobility and cbs, their subsidiary for SAP from Heidelberg.